Wildcard Masks in ACLs Explained

 Special wildcard masks

 There are two special wildcard masks: 0.0.0.0 and 255.255.255.255.
 A wildcard mask of 0.0.0.0 instructs the router to match all 32 bits of the address.
 This wildcard mask is called a host mask.
-This wildcard mask is used to match a single host.
+This wildcard mask matches a single host.
 For example, if you want to allow or deny a specific host from a segment, you can use this wildcard mask to match the IP address of that host.
+For example, use the following statement to block host 10.0.0.1.

 deny 10.0.0.1 0.0.0.0